Expensify/Bedrock/plugins/Jobs.md

 # Bedrock::Jobs -- Rock solid job queuing
 Bedrock::Jobs is a plugin to the [Bedrock data foundation](../README.md) that manages a scheduled job queue.

+## What constitutes a Job?
+What does the `Jobs` plugin do with them?

+Jobs are any task you might need to execute either right now, or scheduled at some point in the future, optionally in a repeating fashion.
+It's up to the caller to figure out what a Job should do and how to accomplish that.
+It's important to note that Bedrock::Jobs does not "run" Jobs.
+Bedrock::Jobs manages a queue of jobs.
+You can use anything you like as a "Job", so long as its parameters can be represented as a blob of JSON.
+You then schedule the job in Bedrock::Jobs, and later you ask for any Jobs that are scheduled to run right now.
+When you're finished with your job, you tell Bedrock::Jobs that it's complete.
+There's a "Sample Session" later in this doc that shows a basic lifecycle for this.

-## Job State and the Lifecycle of a Job.
+## The Life Cycle of a Job -- Job States

-These are the possible states a job can be in.
+### These are the possible states a job can be in:

 * `QUEUED` - This job is waiting to start.
 This is the most typical case for a newly created job to be in.
 * `RUNNING` - This job has been given to a worker.
 Nominally, work is being done while this is set, but all we really know is that we've handed this job to a client and that client hasn't told us the job is done.
 This is the primary source of "stuck jobs" - the connection to the client breaks and it either never receives the job, or it never reports that it finished the job.